 3. Eindhoven

 Another great student city in the Netherlands is Eindhoven.
-It is a smaller city compared to Amsterdam hence expenses are likely to be lower.
-You will need to budget at least €10,000-€12,000 annually for rent, insurance, living expenses, books, and local transportation.
-Housing in Eindhoven can be relatively affordable compared to larger cities with rent varying between €400 for a room and €700 for a studio.
+It is smaller than Amsterdam, so some expenses may be lower.
+You should budget at least €10,000–€12,000 annually for rent, insurance, living expenses, books, and local transportation.
+Housing costs vary by room type, location, and whether the accommodation is furnished, so check current listings before planning your monthly budget.

 Ways to Minimize Academic and Living Costs in the Netherlands